Data-driven identification of the spatio-temporal structure of turbulent flows by streaming Dynamic Mode Decomposition: Dynamic mode decomposition

-The assumption DMD relies upon the existence of a linear operator $\bm{A} \in \mathbb{R}^{M \times M}$ which approximates the nonlinear dynamics across the interval $\Delta t$, that is \beq \bm{x}_{k + 1} = \bm{A} \bm{x}_{k} + \bm{\varepsilon}_k \quad \text{for all} \quad k \in \{1, \hdots, N-1\} \ . \eeq Here, crucially, $\bm{A}$ does not depend on $k$.
+The assumption DMD relies upon is the existence of a linear operator $\bm{A} \in \mathbb{R}^{M \times M}$ which approximates the nonlinear dynamics across the interval $\Delta t$, that is \beq \bm{x}_{k + 1} = \bm{A} \bm{x}_{k} + \bm{\varepsilon}_k \quad \text{for all} \quad k \in \{1, \hdots, N-1\} \ . \eeq Here, crucially, $\bm{A}$ does not depend on $k$.
 Finally, $\bm{\varepsilon}_k$ denotes an error term that is assumed to be small.
-The validity of this assumption depends on the ratio of the characteristic time scale of the observed nonlinear dynamics and the sampling interval $\Delta t$.
-In practice, $\bm{A}$ is chosen by regression over the available data by least-squares minimisation of the $\bm{\varepsilon}_k$ \citep{kutz2016dynamic}.
-Since the operator $\bm{A}$ describes the spatio-temporal dynamics of the system, its eigenvectors, known as {\em dynamic modes} or somewhat tautologically DMD modes, may be used to disentangle complex spatio-temporal dynamics and to construct low-dimensional models.
+The validity of this assumption depends \blue{to some extent} on the ratio of the characteristic time scale of the observed nonlinear dynamics and the sampling interval $\Delta t$, \blue{but most importantly on the potential to describe the dynamics by a linear surrogate model (i.e., the degree of nonlinearity)}.
+In practice, $\bm{A}$ is chosen by regression over the available data by least-squares minimisation of the $\bm{\varepsilon}_k$ \cite{kutz2016dynamic}.
+Since the operator $\bm{A}$ describes the spatio-temporal dynamics of the system, its eigenvectors, known as {\emph{dynamic modes} } or somewhat tautologically DMD modes, may be used to disentangle complex spatio-temporal dynamics and to construct low-dimensional models.
 In what follows we summarize how the dynamic modes may be determined from the data sequence $(\bm{x}_k)_{\{k=1, \hdots, N\}}$, following an SVD-based approach as this is what is mostly used in practice owing to numerical stability concerns with the more fundamental Krylov-subspace-type approach and for reasons of computational cost reduction.
 Further details can be found in the original work by \cite{Schmid2010} and the textbook by \cite{kutz2016dynamic}.